Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): AGM Contraction

-As for each non-tautological formula $\alpha$, at least one CCT must be chosen to contract $\alpha$, $\max_{<}(\compl{\alpha})$ must be not empty.
-This property is called \prop{Maximal Cut}.
-To capture the supplementary postulates, besides \prop{Maximal Cut}, \citet{jandson:towards-contraction} also consider another condition called \prop{Mirroring}.
-For a complete definition of such properties, see \citep{jandson:towards-contraction}.
+The condition \prop{Maximal Cut} guarantees that for every non-tautological formula, at least one CCT will be chosen for the contraction, ensuring success.
+As for \prop{Mirroring}, it imposes that every pair of uncomparable CCTs, $C_1$ and $C_2$, must mimic each other's preferences, that is, a CCT~$C_3$ that is at least as preferable as~$C_1$ must be at least as preferable as~$C_2$.
+See \citep{jandson:towards-contraction} for a deep discussion on this property.
 An ECF whose choice function is based on a binary relation satisfying \prop{Maximal Cut} and \prop{Mirroring} is called a Blade Contraction Function.
+They are characterised by all rationality postulates.

 \begin{theorem}\citep{jandson:towards-contraction} A contraction function is fully rational iff it is a Blade Contraction Function. \end{theorem}